alekseyrozh/terraform-github-actions-quickstart/README.md

 - set `ROLE_TO_ASSUME` to the arn that terraform apply output gave you in step 6 (or step 9)
 - set `AWS_REGION` to the region that you set for terraform backend in `./main.tf`

-11. Commit your code to `master`, add remote repository, and push to `master`
+11. Commit your code to `master`, add your repository as remote, and push to `master`

 This step will push your code to the repo and in `Actions` tab on github you will see 2 github action appear